mcollina/autocannon/README.md

 Start autocannon against the given target.

 * `opts`: Configuration options for the autocannon instance.
 This can have the following attributes. _REQUIRED_.
     * `url`: The given target.
-Can be http or https.
-More than one url is allowed, but it is recommended that the number of connections be an integer multiple of the url. _REQUIRED_.
+Can be HTTP or HTTPS.
+More than one URL is allowed, but it is recommended that the number of connections is an integer multiple of the URL. _REQUIRED_.
     * `socketPath`: A path to a Unix Domain Socket or a Windows Named Pipe.
-A `url` is still required in order to send the correct Host header and path. _OPTIONAL_.
+A `url` is still required to send the correct Host header and path. _OPTIONAL_.
     * `workers`: Number of worker threads to use to fire requests.
     * `connections`: The number of concurrent connections. _OPTIONAL_ default: `10`.
     * `duration`: The number of seconds to run the autocannon.
 Can be a [timestring](https://www.npmjs.com/package/timestring). _OPTIONAL_ default: `10`.
-    * `amount`: A `Number` stating the amount of requests to make before ending the test.
-This overrides duration and takes precedence, so the test won't end until the amount of requests needed to be completed are completed. _OPTIONAL_.
+    * `amount`: A `Number` stating the number of requests to make before ending the test.
+This overrides duration and takes precedence, so the test won't end until the number of requests needed to be completed is completed. _OPTIONAL_.
-    * `timeout`: The number of seconds to wait for a response before . _OPTIONAL_ default: `10`.
+    * `timeout`: The number of seconds to wait for a response before. _OPTIONAL_ default: `10`.
     * `pipelining`: The number of [pipelined requests](https://en.wikipedia.org/wiki/HTTP_pipelining) for each connection.
 Will cause the `Client` API to throw when greater than 1. _OPTIONAL_ default: `1`.
     * `bailout`: The threshold of the number of errors when making the requests to the server before this instance bail's out.
 This instance will take all existing results so far and aggregate them into the results.
 If none passed here, the instance will ignore errors and never bail out. _OPTIONAL_ default: `undefined`.
-    * `method`: The http method to use. _OPTIONAL_ `default: 'GET'`.
+    * `method`: The HTTP method to use. _OPTIONAL_ `default: 'GET'`.
     * `title`: A `String` to be added to the results for identification. _OPTIONAL_ default: `undefined`.
     * `body`: A `String` or a `Buffer` containing the body of the request.
 Insert one or more randomly generated IDs into the body by including `[<id>]` where the randomly generated ID should be inserted (Must also set idReplacement to true).
 This can be useful in soak testing POST endpoints where one or more fields must be unique.
 Leave undefined for an empty body. _OPTIONAL_ default: `undefined`.
     * `form`: A `String` or an `Object` containing the multipart/form-data options or a path to the JSON file containing them
     * `headers`: An `Object` containing the headers of the request. _OPTIONAL_ default: `{}`.
     * `initialContext`: An object that you'd like to initialize your context with.
-Checkout [an example of initializing context](./samples/init-context.js). _OPTIONAL_
+Check out [an example of initializing context](./samples/init-context.js). _OPTIONAL_
     * `setupClient`: A `Function` which will be passed the `Client` object for each connection to be made.
 This can be used to customise each individual connection headers and body using the API shown below.
 The changes you make to the client in this function will take precedence over the default `body` and `headers` you pass in here.
 There is an example of this in the samples folder. _OPTIONAL_ default: `function noop () {}`.
-When using `workers`, you need to supply a file path that default exports a function instead (Check out [workers](#workers) section for more details).
+When using `workers`, you need to supply a file path that default exports a function instead (Check out the [workers](#workers) section for more details).
     * `maxConnectionRequests`: A `Number` stating the max requests to make per connection. `amount` takes precedence if both are set. _OPTIONAL_
     * `maxOverallRequests`: A `Number` stating the max requests to make overall.
 Can't be less than `connections`. `maxConnectionRequests` takes precedence if both are set. _OPTIONAL_
     * `connectionRate`: A `Number` stating the rate of requests to make per second from each individual connection.
 No rate limiting by default. _OPTIONAL_
     * `overallRate`: A `Number` stating the rate of requests to make per second from all connections. `connectionRate` takes precedence if both are set.
 No rate limiting by default. _OPTIONAL_
-    * `ignoreCoordinatedOmission`: A `Boolean` which disable the correction of latencies to compensate the coordinated omission issue.
+    * `ignoreCoordinatedOmission`: A `Boolean` which disables the correction of latencies to compensate for the coordinated omission issue.
 Does not make sense when no rate of requests has been specified (`connectionRate` or `overallRate`). _OPTIONAL_ default: `false`.
-    * `reconnectRate`: A `Number` which makes the individual connections disconnect and reconnect to the server whenever it has sent that number of requests. _OPTIONAL_
+    * `reconnectRate`: A `Number` that makes the individual connections disconnect and reconnect to the server whenever it has sent that number of requests. _OPTIONAL_
     * `requests`: An `Array` of `Object`s which represents the sequence of requests to make while benchmarking.
 Can be used in conjunction with the `body`, `headers` and `method` params above.
 Check the samples folder for an example of how this might be used. _OPTIONAL_.
 Contained objects can have these attributes:
        * `body`: When present, will override `opts.body`. _OPTIONAL_
        * `headers`: When present, will override `opts.headers`. _OPTIONAL_